Change up your typical french toast for fall with this Pumpkin French Toast recipe with cinnamon and nutmeg.

 You might also notice that there isn’t any sugar added to the batter.
 Many recipes add brown sugar.
 I don’t think the extra sugar is necessary, especially if you’ll be using syrup.

 For the pumpkin puree, you can use canned or fresh pumpkin.
 In the UK, where I live, it’s difficult to find fresh pumpkins, so I stock up on pumpkin puree whenever the holidays come around.
-I can always find it on the “U.S. favorites” aisle of my grocery
+I can always find it on the “U.S. favorites” aisle of my grocery.

 What Bread To Use

-The best bread for making french toast is brioche.
+The best bread for making French toast is brioche.
 Brioche bread is similar to a pastry, with a high egg and butter content that gives it a rich and tender crumb.
-The slightly sweet flavor and soft spongy texture is perfect for french toast.
+The slightly sweet flavor and soft spongy texture is perfect for French toast.

 It soaks up the batter well and it bakes up well.
 If you can’t find brioche, you can use any white or wheat bread, as to your own preference, but look for one that’s sliced slightly thicker.